vmware-archive/spring-boot-data-rest-demo/AddUI.md

 While it's great to see data in JSON format, it's even more fun to put a UI on it and see if we can drive some more interesting behavior.
 In this part of the demo you will add a JavaScript UI to the application.

+For this app we're going to use the Google Polymer JavaScript library.
+This is a powerful framework and set of components that is based on the WebComponents specs from W3C.
+If you're not familiar with Polymer or WebComonents that's OKay, this is going to be all copy/past, but the code will give you a sense of what it does.

+Why Polymer?
+See <a href="#WhyPolymer">here</a>

 ## Add the Single Page

 This will be a SPA (Single Page Application), so start by creating the single page.
 This is nothing but an index.html that will eventually hold our Web Components.